nicholaswilde/recipes/docs/sides/roasted-delicata-squash.md

 Place squash halves cut-side down on a cutting board.
 Cut into 3/8-inch slices; transfer slices to a large bowl.
 Drizzle with olive oil; add salt and cayenne pepper.
 Toss until squash is well coated.
 Arrange squash in a single layer on the prepared baking sheet.

+!!! tip "Sweet Variation"

+    A sweet variable can be made by using maple syrup, olive oil, and cinnamon.

 ### Step 4